joell-alejandro/Real-Time-Bus-Tracker/README.md

 # Real-Time-Bus-Tracker

-A demonstration using a database provided by the state os Massachusetts that tracks all the bus stops from MIT to Harvard.
+A demonstration using a database provided by the state of Massachusetts that tracks all the bus stops from MIT to Harvard.

 # How to run